shruti2898/AddressBook/README.md

 ### Address Book Management System

-Using Collection library - List and Dictionary Collections.
+Using Collection library - List Collection and OOPs Concepts in C#.

-- AddressBook dictionary has three categories
-  - Family : list of family member contacts
-  - Friends : list of friends contact
-  - Colleagues : list of colleague or co-worker contacts